PyDrocsid/cogs/moderation/verification/documentation.md

 # Verification

-This Cog is used to add a verification system.
+This cog is used to add a verification system that adds or removes certain roles from a user when they send the bot a command with a pre-set password via direct messages.

-## add
+## `verification`

+The `.verification` command shows the current verification configuration.
+This includes the roles that will be added or removed from the user (verification roles), the configured password and the amount of time a user has to be a member of the server before they can verify.

+### `add`

-With the `add` subcommand you can add a verification role.
-If you set `reverse` to `true`, the role will be removed from the user instead of added.
+The `add` subcommand adds a verification role.
+If you set `reverse` to `true`, the role will be removed from the user instead of being added.
+Note that verification will fail if the user does not have all reverse verification roles!

 ```css
 .verification [add|a|+] <role> [reverse=False]